Symbol: Pe,avg

 Notes:

-Lift kite flys High and backline is Lengthened to increase turbine elevation and to decrease yeild
+Lift kite flys High and backline is Lengthened to increase turbine elevation and to decrease yield

-Lift kite flys Low and backline is shortened to lower turbine elevation and to increase yeild
+Lift kite flys Low and backline is shortened to lower turbine elevation and to increase yield

 Lift kite flys to side of wind window